-- 1) We present techniques for supporting general purpose applications in a barrier-less MapReduce framework. - For seven different categories of MapReduce algorithms, we show how they can be converted to their barrier-less forms - 3) We identify and address the memory management concerns that arise from removing the barrier. - 4) We experimentally evaluate the benefit of converting algorithms to their barrier-less version.
-Our results show an average improvement of 25% (and 87% in the best case) in the job completion times, with minimal additional programmer effort.
+- 1. We present techniques for supporting general purpose applications in a barrier-less MapReduce framework. - 2.
+For seven different categories of MapReduce algorithms, we show how they can be converted to their barrier-less forms - 3.
+We identify and address the memory management concerns that arise from removing the barrier. - 4.
+Our experience with implementing various barrier-less algorithms shows there is minimal additional programmer effort. - 5.
+We experimentally evaluate the benefit of converting algorithms to their barrier-less version.
+Our results show an average improvement of 25% (and 87% in the best case) in job completion times. - By reviewing the job execution, we observe that the improvement is due to interleaving of I/O and computation as well as forgoing disk-intensive work.

 In this paper, for concreteness, we focus on the Hadoop framework because of its open source nature.
 However, our contributions are not limited to this particular instance.
-The technique of using write-local read-remote data transfer with a stage barrier is also used in Google's MapReduce, as well as related parallel processing frameworks such as Dryad [3].
+The technique of using write-local read-remote data transfer with a stage barrier is also used in Google's MapReduce, as well as related parallel processing frameworks such as Dryad [18].
 Barrier-less implementations of these frameworks using our techniques should be able to reap benefits similar to the ones in this paper.

 The rest of the paper is structured as follows.
-We first examine the role of the MapReduce barrier in Section II.
-We then discuss our design for breaking the barrier in Section III.
+We first examine the role of the MapReduce barrier in Section 2.
+We then discuss our design for breaking the barrier in Section 3.
 We observe that this improves performance in many cases, but can present a memory management problem.
-In Section IV, we investigate the memory usage patterns of MapReduce applications, and produce a categorization based on the structure of the Reduce function.
-Based on these observations, in Section V we develop new techniques that are able to manage memory for general applications while breaking the barrier.
-In Section VI, we present experimental results that show a significant improvement in Hadoop performance when these techniques are applied.
-We then discuss related work in Section VII and finally conclude in Section VIII.
+In Section 4, we investigate the memory usage patterns of MapReduce applications, and produce a categorization based on the structure of the Reduce function.
+Based on these observations, in Section 5 we develop new techniques that are able to manage memory for general applications while breaking the barrier.
+In Section 6, we present experimental results that show a significant improvement in Hadoop performance when these techniques are applied.
+We then discuss related work in Section 7 and finally conclude in Section 8.